Osigah/My-Portfolio/README.md

   - Multi-vendor setup (Cisco, CheckPoint) for cross-platform security testing.
 - Conducted **penetration testing** to identify and mitigate vulnerabilities.

-### ☁️ **Cloud Security and Hybrid Integration**
-- Deployed **AWS VPCs** with secure VPN connectivity to on-premises networks for hybrid cloud setups.
-- Implemented **IAM roles, policies, and security groups** for least privilege access and workload protection.
-- Designed a **secure-by-default cloud architecture** for scalable application hosting.

 ### 🤖 **Network Automation with Python**
 - Automated daily **network monitoring** using **Python scripts** integrated with tools like SolarWinds and PRTG.
 - Developed **Ansible playbooks** for automating firewall policy deployments and routine network tasks, saving hours of manual effort.